easymorph/server-cmd/README.md

 + **```<command>```** - command to execute.
 See [Commands](#commands) section for details.
 +  **```<host>```** - Server host like `http://192.168.100.200:6330`.

+#### exit codes
+ems-cmd  may return one of the following exit codes:
+* `0` ems-cmd was successfully run to completion.
+* `1` A fatal error occurred during command parsing or execution.

 ### Commands